kolkri/helsinki-citybikes-app/README.md

 - Improve the UI with animations and more styling

+- Add map component to show the location of each station on the map

 ## How to run the project locally

 1. Clone the project to your local environment: